Mountbatten, Singapore

-Mountbatten (also known as Mountbatten Estate) is a neighbourhood located in the planning area of Marine Parade, Singapore.
+Mountbatten is a neighbourhood located in the planning area of Marine Parade, Singapore.

 History

 The neighbourhood is named after Lord Louis Mountbatten, the Supreme Allied Commander of the South East Asia Command, Governor General of India and British Military Administrator of Malaya from 1945 to 1946.

 Layout

 Mountbatten Road is a major thoroughfare that stretches all the way from the junction with Nicoll Highway, Guillemard Road and Sims Way (where Kallang Airport Way branches out from Sims Way) in Kallang to Haig Road in Katong where it continues eastward as East Coast Road.